This blog post is based on the project "Discovering Grammar Through Translation" on LanguageARC. To contribute, click here.

 Machine Translation, Citizen Scientists, and Elicitation Corpora

 The demand for machine translation, or translation done by computers, is rapidly increasing in today's technological society.
-Computational linguistics and software experts are a key part in developing machine translation technologies, but humans who speak multiple languages fluently are also needed help create the multilingual corpora that aid these technologies.
+Computational linguistics and software experts are a key part in developing machine translation technologies, but humans who speak multiple languages fluently are also needed to help create the multilingual corpora that aid these technologies.
 These individuals can partake in controlled elicitation, where participants are given sentences from an already existing corpus such as a grammar book to translate into another language.
 Many people in the world consider themselves to be bilingual or multilingual, and they can contribute as citizen scientists in projects like "Discovering Grammar Through Translation" without being experts in machine translation technology.

 Machine Translation Using Elicited Corpora